krdav/SPURF/README.md

 git pull --recurse-submodules https://github.com/krdav/SPURF.git
 ```

 Use the INSTALL executable to install the required python environment and partis (via `./INSTALL`).
+Notice that HMMER3 is required in the PATH since this is a dependency of ANARCI (for AHo annotation).

 After installation, the conda environment needs to be loaded every time before use, like this:
 ```shell